Ebrahim-COD/Movie-Collector/README.md

 - EJS: Templating engine for rendering HTML views.
 - bcrypt: Library for hashing passwords.
 - multer: Middleware for handling file uploads.

+### ***Future Updates***

+- Advanced Filtering and Sorting:

+  - "Adding more filtering and sorting options to help users manage their movie collections better."

+- Personalized Recommendations:

+  - "Implementing features to offer personalized movie recommendations based on user preferences."

+- Enhanced UI Design:

+  - "We plan to update the user interface to make it more modern and intuitive."